bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 To start an experiment, there are several things that must be done first.
 If there is already a saved experiment (a file with _.nosemaze_ suffix), this section can be skipped (continue to **[Starting&nbsp;The&nbsp;Experiment](#starting-the-experiment)**).

 1. **Create Schedule**
-    Before starting the experiment, create the trials/training schedule necessary for the experiment using the NoSeMazeSchedule UI.
+    Before starting the experiment, create the trials/training schedule necessary for the experiment using the Schedule Generator window.
 For more details on how to create a schedule, see [NoSeMazeSchedule guide](#nosemazeschedule).
     </br>
+    > :exclamation: **Important** : The Schdule Generator used to be seperate from the NoSeMazeControl UI and was the NoSeMazeSchedule UI.
+However in the new NoSeMaze Setup the Schedule Generator is built in to the NoSeMazeControl UI.
+It is found inthe animals dropdown menu under Schedule ([Fig. 1](#main-window-nsc-main-window)).

 2. **Populating animal List**
     The animal list must be populated with the RFID tag of the animals before starting the experiment.
 Populating animal list is done in the animal window.